 What basic skills exam should I pass?

-Students licensing in Missouri, whether direct or via reciprocity, should take the Missouri General Education Assessment (MoGEA) basic skills exam.
+Students licensing in Missouri, whether via the approved pathway or via reciprocity, should take the Missouri General Education Assessment (MoGEA) basic skills exam.
 Passing a MoGEA basic skills exam satisfies the WGU basic skills exam requirement.

 What should I do if I have passed a MoGEA basic skills exam but am licensing through reciprocity?